-Between “Hello, My Name is Dorris, The Face of Love, Grandma, and I’m sure many I have yet to discover, women heading into their golden age have been finding the most interesting of roles.
+Between “Hello, My Name is Dorris,” “The Face of Love,” and “Grandma,” women heading into their golden age have been finding the most interesting of roles.
 This film starring Susan Sarandon is a nice addition to the list.
 It doesn’t top the aforementioned, but it is something to see.

-But while Lori maybe away, that won’t stop Marnie from being the mother figure so many desperately may want or need.
+But while Lori may be away, that won’t stop Marnie from being the mother figure so many desperately may want or need.
 Though, alongside being a mother, she is still a woman.
-One who may still hold a loyalty to her husband, but has quite a few potential suitors trying to get a piece of her time.
+One who may still hold loyalty to her husband but has quite a few potential suitors trying to get a piece of her time.

 As overbearing as Marnie is, Sarandon figures a way to never make her seem like an outright nuisance.
 If anything, you see Lori as ungrateful.
 Especially as we meet characters like Jillian (Cecily Strong) who lost her mom and Freddy (Jerrod Carmichael) who may have a mom but they don’t have the time to actively be in their child’s life how they want.
 But as a person in general, Marnie is just loveable.

-With the movie just 17 minutes shy of being 2 hours, I must admit when it was over I was left feeling kind of empty.
-Not because I cried or because there was such a relief after all Marnie went through.
-For, fact of the matter is, Marnie doesn’t really go through anything.
+With the movie just 17 minutes shy of being 2 hours, I must admit when it was over, I was left feeling kind of empty.
+Not because I cried or because there was such a relief after all Marnie had gone through.
+For the fact of the matter is, Marnie doesn’t really go through anything.

-After all, as Lori says, her mom lost her other half and is obviously unsure how to compensate besides investing time and effort in Lori or strangers.
-Which was nice to watch, and made Marnie the likable character she is, but ultimately you just feel like her journey to, I guess, be open to dating again was just too meek considering all the time we spend with her.
+After all, as Lori says, her mom lost her other half and is obviously unsure how to compensate, besides investing time and effort in Lori or strangers.
+Which was nice to watch and made Marnie the likable character she is, but ultimately, you just feel like her journey to, I guess, be open to dating again was just too meek considering all the time we spent with her.

 On The Fence